Serious assault on brave police officer

 Attacked PC nominated for bravery award

-A Cambridgeshire police officer who underwent surgery for a bleed on the brain after he was violently assaulted, has been nominated for a bravery award.
+A Cambridgeshire police officer who underwent surgery for a bleed on the brain after he was violently assaulted was nominated for a bravery award.

-He has been invited to attend the 2021 Police Bravery Awards being held in London on December 9.

-Leo has been nominated by Cambridgeshire Police Federation and its chair Liz Groom described him as having shown “incredible courage”.
+Leo was nominated by Cambridgeshire Police Federation and its chair Liz Groom described him as having shown “incredible courage”.

 She said the assault on Leo “highlights how our members put themselves at risk of harm every time they report for duty”.